-operating lease A lease the provisions of which do not result in a substantive transfer of the rights and risks of ownership from the lessor to the lessee. operating revenue Revenue derived from the operation of governmental enterprises that is of a business nature. operating statement A financial statement summarizing the financial operations of a governmental unit for an account period; this in contrast to a balance sheet that shows a unit's financial position at a given moment in time. operating transfer A transfer of monies between two agencies.
+05 Glossary operating lease A lease the provisions of which do not result in a substantive transfer of the rights and risks of ownership from the lessor to the lessee. operating revenue Revenue derived from the operation of governmental enterprises that is of a business nature. operating statement A financial statement summarizing the financial operations of a governmental unit for an account period; this in contrast to a balance sheet that shows a unit's financial position at a given moment in time. operating transfer A transfer of monies between two agencies.
 Any form of communication used to advise a civilian medical order specialist of his activation.
 A command of a court or judge.
-A command or notice issued by a military organization or a military commander to troops, sailors, etc. ordering period end For procurements related to Federal grants, the date on which, date for the award referred to by the action being reported, no additional orders referring to it may be placed.
+A command or notice issued by a military organization or a military commander to troops, sailors, etc. ordering period end For procurements related to Federal grants, the date on which, date for the award referred to by the action being reported, no

+For procurements related to Federal grants, the date on which, for the award referred to by the action being reported, no additional orders referring to it may be placed.
 This date applies only to procurement indefinite delivery vehicles (such as indefinite delivery contracts or blanket purchase agreements).
 Administrative actions related to this award may continue to occur after this date.
 The period of performance end dates for procurement orders issued under the indefinite delivery vehicle may extend beyond this date.

 ORP Optional Retirement Program, established by the Arizona Board of Regents.

-Office of Strategic Planning and Budgeting; a unit within the OSPB Governor's Office whose mission is to facilitate the effective and efficient allocation of resources within the Government of the State of Arizona.
+OSPB Office of Strategic Planning and Budgeting; a unit within the

+Governor's Office whose mission is to facilitate the effective and efficient allocation of resources within the Government of the services and public records.